 The truth is that donors are happy, and even proud, to give to causes they care deeply about.
 If they stop donating, or reduce the amount they give, or give less often, it’s often because your nonprofit has failed to engage them and has not given them the donor experience they were looking for.

 Preventing Donor Fatigue

 Preventing donor fatigue is honestly a simple matter of keeping your supporters engaged.
 Here are a few easy ways to combat this fictional beast we call “donor fatigue”:

 - Promote and invite donors to fun, casual events without an “ask.”
 For instance, a happy hour for supporters, a meet-and-greet with your Executive Director, a tour of your facilities, a volunteering event, lunch-and-learns, educational events with guest speakers, and so on.
-You may have to make the events digital in 2020, of course, but these invites break up the monotony of “asks” and offer donors something other than the chance to donate money.
+These invites break up the monotony of “asks” and offer donors something other than the chance to donate money.